 Table of Contents

 Scheveningen Beach – part of the city of The Hague

 The Hague – Den Haag – is a different city for many reasons.
 It’s home to the government and the royal family.
-Another reason, most definitely, is easy access to the beach.
+Another reason, most definitely, its easy access to the beach.
 The golden combination of city and beach is well known in cities like Barcelona, Los Angeles, and Lisbon.
-But right here in Holland, the Hague has it too.
+But right here in Holland, The Hague has it too.

 Where is Scheveningen Beach?

 Scheveningen is part of the city of The Hague.
 It’s not a separate town anymore but a neighborhood.
 You can easily reach Scheveningen beach by tram from both main The Hague train stations.

 Scheveningen Pronunciation – How do you even attempt to pronounce this?